Your mission, if you choose to accept, is to get ready for sick season by stocking a few ingredients for fighting

 Disclosure: Not only am I not a doctor, nurse, or naturopath, I know very little to nothing about natural healing.
 If you trust Google, you can trust me.
 But don’t believe everything you read on the Internet.
 Your decisions about medical care must of course be your own with a real doctor helping.

-Amazon Mountain Rose Herbs, Practical Guide to Children’s Health, Common Sense Health and Herbal Nurturing have affiliate programs that give commission if you shop there starting here.
+Amazon Mountain Rose Herbs, Plant Therapy and Herbal Nurturing have affiliate programs that give commission if you shop there starting here.
 SweetBottoms is a September sponsor receiving their complementary mention.
 Any other mentions are simply because I actually use the products myself, and not via advertising.
 As of 10/24/11, I am an affiliate of NaturoKits and receive commission.
 See my full disclosure statement here.